tamasgoga/SnakeRipoff/README.md

   - Support multiple (or any) resolutions;
   - Full-screen.
 - Misc:
-  - Add notifications/warnings (like "Are you sure you want to quit?").
+  - Add notifications/warnings (like "Are you sure you want to quit?");
   - Sound (Old-school bleeps.
 Melody based on the snake's actions);
   - Actual random place for the snake to start from;
+  - AI for the snake.
 - **No more _Core_ reworks.**

 ## LICENSE ##